Summary: Two Approaches for Type Matching¶

 # Regex: needs pattern update ❌

-r'.*ImageFile$' # Might not match new formats
+r'.*ImageFile$' # Might not match new formats3.
+Type Safety¶

 # Inheritance: IDE knows the exact type